ey92/notes/1101/readingCh2.md

 2\. _acoustic phonetics_ - study of transmission and physical properties of speech sounds
 - concerns characteristics of sounds produced by articulations
 - use sound spectrograph
-	- _formant_ - uniform band of relativeley great intensity in the sound specturm over a particular frequency range
+	- _formant_ - uniform band of relatively great intensity in the sound spectrum over a particular frequency range

 3\. _auditory phonetics_ - study of perception of speech sounds
 - how humans perceive pronunciation